Spectral influence in networks: An application to Input-Output analysis: Spectral influence and cyclicality

 Given a subset $S \subseteq V$ of cardinal $k$, one can write

 In the case of strongly connected graphs: the left hand bound is never reached by Perron–Frobenius corollary \ref{Perron-Frobenius corollary}.
-Conversely, the right hand bound is strict except the case where the graph is a Hamiltonian cycle (the suppression of a vertex destruct every closed walk).
-The redundancy effect is the fact that a dominant cycle of length $l\geq 2$ contains $l$ vertices whose suppression reduce the spectral radius and increase the spectral influence, it has the following consequence:
+Conversely, the right hand bound is strict except the case where the graph is a Hamiltonian cycle (the suppression of a vertex disconnect the graph).
+The redundancy effect occurs when a dominant cycle of length $l\geq 2$ contains $l$ vertices whose suppression reduces the spectral radius and increases the spectral influence.
+This has the following consequence: